 In the first step, we observe and question.
 Observation helps us formulate challenging questions that you will be able to test.
 A good question converts the natural sense of wonder into a focused line of investigation.
 When is the best time to drive to school?
 Which food is my dog’s favorite?
 For example, if you observe that women smile more often than men, you might ask: why do women smile more often?

 In the third step, we formulate a hypothesis.
 A hypothesis is a theory that you can test to see if your prediction is right or wrong.
-From your observation, you have noticed that women smile more often and that people who are smiling seem to be happy.
+From your observations, you have noticed that women smile more often and that people who are smiling seem to be happy.
 From your research, you know that there are different types of smiles, shy, genuine and false.
 In one paper you read that baby girls smile more often than baby boys.
 Here is a hypothesis: Women smile more than men because they are happier than men.

 Next, step four, is to test your hypothesis.
 When you test your hypothesis, you want to make sure to do this in a fair way and that the conditions are constant.
 For this hypothesis, we can design a test where an interviewer talks with a set of men and women for 5 minutes each, counts how many times they smile, and then asks each one to rate their level of happiness.
 To get a good sample of the population, we invite 300 women and 300 men.